Magnum Opus (Yngwie Malmsteen album)

-Magnum Opus is the eighth studio album by guitarist Yngwie Malmsteen, released on 17 October 1995.
-The album reached No. 11 and 17 on the Finnish and Swedish albums chart respectively.
+Magnum Opus is the eighth studio album by Swedish guitarist Yngwie Malmsteen, released on 17 October 1995.
+It reached No. 11 and 17 on the Finnish and Swedish albums chart respectively.

 Critical reception

 Steve Huey at AllMusic gave Magnum Opus three stars out of five, calling it a "predictable mix of generic hard rockers, sugary ballads, and Malmsteen's trademark neo-classical guitar instrumentals."
 He said the album had nothing new to offer, but nonetheless recommended it for diehard Malmsteen fans.